jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     def get_odd_numbers(iterable):
-        return [item for item in iterable if item % 2 != 0]
+        return [number for number in iterable if number % 2 != 0]

   the test passes